AppleBoiy/p23cs212g03/.github/README.md

 Pre3 is a `course management system` that will help a academic institution to manage their courses, students, and faculty.
 It will also help students to plan their courses and track their progress.

+## References

+We have use a lot of references to build this application.
+You can check the references in the [refs](../docs/REFERENCES.md) file.

+---

 ## Features

 Pre3 is playing with a role of user, No matter if you are a `student`, `instructor`, or `admin`.
 Pre3 will help you to manage your courses, students, and faculty.